worflor/woflo-petsplus-mod/petsplus_story.md

 * **"Noo, Luna!"** — Trigger Dream's Escape once.
 A heartfelt, dramatic save; your companion took the hit so you didn't.
 * **"At what cost…"** — Trigger Dream's Escape twice.
 Somber; survival weighs heavy when it's not free.
 * **"Heartless, but Alive."** — Trigger Dream's Escape three times.
 Darkly satirical; you're still here.
 That's what counts… right?
+* **"Restless, Sit, Glow"** — Ready, set, glow: ease a level-3 Restless companion into any Happy tier using ambience alone.
+* **"Here Comes the Sunbeam"** — Celebrate the first-ever level-3 Happy surge by basking in pure solar joy.
+* **"[please] F*CKING PLAY WITH ME NOW!"** — Hit Playful III for the first time by staging an over-the-top play session that sends the whole squad into delighted chaos.
+* **"Indiana Bones and the Temple of Zoomies"** — Sprint, sniff, and solve ruins together while Curious III stays pinned.
+* **"Bond Voyage!"** — Cement your Bonded III while completing an expedition hand-in-paw.
+* **"Be More Chilllllll"** — Hit Calm III for the first time by queuing up a SQUIP-approved chill session, winking at Be More Chill's wired zen.
+* **"Hearts on Pyre"** — Sustain Passionate III through a climactic fight, channeling the blaze into a finish flourish.
+* **"(sighs) sigh…"** — Hit Yugen III for the first time by echoing Lifeweaver's stagey double sigh beneath a cosmic hush.
+* **"Finnish Him!"** — Maintain Sisu III through a punishing gauntlet, nodding to Mortal Kombat's "Finish Him!" while saluting Finland's grit-fueled concept of sisu.
+* **"Wish You Were Here (Fur Real)"** — Trigger Saudade III by revisiting keepsake-laced memories, a whiskered wink to Pink Floyd's "Wish You Were Here."
+* **"Afraidiana Grande"** — Keep Afraid III cresting through a haunted crescendo, then stick the landing with an Ariana-grade encore of courage.
+* **"are you mad at me..?"** — Spark Angry III for the first time and calm it back down with an apologetic cuddle before the embers flare out of control.
+* **"Guardian of the Grrr-laxy"** — Reach Protective III while shielding different allies, riffing on Marvel's cosmic misfits.

 > Bullets keep punchy tone; the localization block below is the authoritative in-game copy.
 > Implementation: Hidden advancement `petsplus:bond_stargaze` with criterion `stargaze_timeout` (starts a 120s window after tribute; if it's night and you stay crouched within 3 blocks of your sitting pet for 30 continuous seconds, you earn it).